Cloud hosting leader netart.com launches its operations in Malta

 NetArt Group's netart.com brand is launching its operations in Malta providing a modern, fast, and secure cloud hosting service.

-CRACOW, POLAND, October 5, 2023 /EINPresswire.com/ -- The netart.com brand is part of NetArt Group, which has been providing top-quality IT solutions since 1997.
+EUROPE, October 12, 2023 /EINPresswire.com/ -- The netart.com brand is part of NetArt Group, which has been providing top-quality IT solutions since 1997.
 More than 1,000,000 customers have already taken advantage of NetArt Group's offerings, registering more than 5,000,000 domains, launching more than 500,000 hosting services, and activating more than 1,000,000 SSL certificates.
 Today services offered by netart.com are available in Malta.

 After two years of preparation, netart.com is finally entering the Maltese market.
 With netart.com's services, any website can now enjoy fast cloud hosting with CDN, which guarantees a performance previously available only to public clouds, dedicated servers, and VPS.